 - Any Minor who is not accompanied by an Authorized Adult or Legal Guardian must have the written consent of a Legal Guardian to participate in activities taking place at the College or to participate in off-campus activities that fall under the authority and direction of the College.
 Legal Guardians must complete the Consent, Waiver & Indemnification Form, the Media Consent and Photo Release, and the Medical Information Form prior to the Minor’s participation in College activities.

 - Minors are permitted in the general use facilities (Athletic Fields, Public Spaces, Academic Buildings, Food Services Area, etc.) when accompanied by a Legal Guardian or by an Authorized Adult, but may be restricted from certain areas of the facilities or from utilizing certain equipment.

 - Even when accompanied by an Authorized Adult or Legal Guardian, Minors participating in a program on College premises are prohibited from laboratories and other areas where significant potential safety hazards and liabilities may exist, and where strict safety precautions are required.
 NOTE: Exceptions will be made for participants in approved programs with a signed parental waiver.

 - Minors are not allowed in classrooms while classes are in session unless permission is granted by the faculty member having authorized access to the classroom in advance of the start of class.
-Should a Minor become disruptive, the Minor, Authorized Adult and/or Legal Guardian may be asked to leave the premises.
+Should a Minor become disruptive, the Minor may be asked to leave the premises.